|

 is the same type as the objects in the ObjectArrayValueHolder

-array of Objects to be used for the list
+array of Objects to be used for the list.
+The resulting

 Other Important Information